 Let’s say you have installed some kind of sensor, maybe at the front door of your house.
 Every time someone passes the sensor, you receive a text message notifying you about the activity.
 You’ll finally be able to tell exactly what time your significant other (or kids) get home.
 How clever is that?!

 The IoT market is exploding

-As mentioned earlier, Internet of Things is evolving, and the growth rate of connected devices is staggering.
-Earlier this year the industry reached a significant milestone when the growth of connected cars surpassed smartphones.
-In his Q2 US Market Update, IoT and wireless analyst, Chetan Sharma reports that IoT (including connected cars) net adds exceeded phones and tablets combined for the first time ever.
+As mentioned earlier, the Internet of Things is evolving, and the growth rate of connected devices is staggering.
+Earlier this year, the industry reached a significant milestone when the growth of connected cars surpassed smartphones.
+In his Q2 US Market Update, IoT and wireless analyst Chetan Sharma reports that IoT (including connected cars) net adds exceeded phones and tablets combined for the first time ever.